-The notes are our debt securities, the return on which is linked to the performance of the Underlying Stock.
+The notes are our debt securities, the return on which is linked to the performance of the Basket.
 As is the case for all of our debt securities, including our market-linked notes, the economic terms of the notes reflect our actual or perceived creditworthiness at the time of pricing.
 The internal funding rate we use in pricing the market-linked notes is typically lower than the rate we would pay when we issue conventional fixed-rate debt securities of comparable maturity.
 This difference is based on, among other things, our view of the funding value of the notes as well as the higher issuance, operational and ongoing liability management costs of the notes in comparison to those costs for our conventional fixed-rate debt.
 This generally relatively lower internal funding rate, which is reflected in the economic terms of the notes, along with the fees and charges associated with market-linked notes, typically results in the initial estimated value of the notes on the pricing date being less than their public offering price.

-Payments on the notes, including the Contingent Coupon Payments and the Call Payment or the Redemption Amount, will be calculated based on the performance of the Underlying Stock and the \$10 per unit principal amount.
+We are required to pay any Contingent Coupon Payments (with Memory) and the Call Payment or the Redemption Amount, as applicable to holders of the notes, which will be calculated based on the performance of the Basket and the \$10 per unit principal amount.
 In order to meet these payment obligations, at the time we issue the notes, we may choose to enter into certain hedging arrangements (which may include call options, put options or other derivatives) with BofAS or one of its affiliates.
-The terms of these hedging arrangements are determined by seeking bids from market participants, including BofAS and its affiliates, and take into account a number of factors, including our creditworthiness, interest rate movements, the volatility of the Underlying Stock, the tenor of the notes and the tenor of the hedging arrangements.
+The terms of these hedging arrangements are determined by seeking bids from market participants, including BofAS and its affiliates, and take into account a number of factors, including our creditworthiness, interest rate movements, the volatility of the Basket Stocks, the tenor of the notes and the tenor of the hedging arrangements.
 The economic terms of the notes and their initial estimated value depend in part on the terms of these hedging arrangements.
 These hedging arrangements expected to result in a profit to those engaging in the hedging activity, which could be more or less than initially expected, but could also result in a loss.

-For further information, see "Risk Factors-Valuation- and Market-related Risks" beginning on page PS-12 of product supplement STOCK CYN-1 and "Use of Proceeds" on page S-14 of prospectus supplement.
+For further information, see "Risk Factors-Valuation- and Market-related Risks" beginning on page PS-12 of product supplement STOCK CYN-1 and "Use of Proceeds" on page S-16 of prospectus supplement.